CCTV in Nurseries – Should you install it?

 - DVR/ NVRs should be held in a locked box or room and should have a complex password to access.
 This should be changed upon anyone with access leaving the business.

 - Staff and parents should be informed and given an opportunity to comment/ object if it is the installation of a new security camera system in the nursery.

 - If used to monitor public or external areas, clear signage must be displayed to alert the surrounding public of its use.
 We recommend minimum A4 inside and A3 outside.
 These signs should be placed prominently, before someone walks into the field of view.

 - Covert surveillance should not be used unless specified by a court hearing.

-If you are thinking of investing in the security of your nursery, you need to make sure that you are abiding by the laws and are protecting all vulnerable parties.
+If you are thinking of investing in safety monitoring for your nursery, you need to make sure that you are abiding by the laws and are protecting all vulnerable parties.